ankur09011/pythonjsonxml/readme.md

 2. Add server mode to use as internal service
 3. ...

-Please suggest more features by opening
+Please suggest bugs/imporvements by opening issues https://github.com/ankur09011/pythonjsonxml/issues/new